a45hif/developer-docs/docs/subnets/yc3-blog.md

 Bonds held by a validator for a given miner, produce emissions in proportion to the strength of the bond and the emissions to the miner.
 See [source code.](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/epoch/run_epoch.rs#L712)

 **The Technical Implementation:**

 1. **Storage**: Bonds are stored as [sparse matrices](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/epoch/run_epoch.rs#L948-L964) on a 0-65535 scale for efficiency
 2. **Computation**: Each epoch, bonds are updated via [Exponential Moving Average (EMA)](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/epoch/run_epoch.rs#L651-L658) based on validator weights and previous bond values
 3. **Rewards**: Validator dividends are computed by multiplying bonds with miner incentives

-**Mathematical Foundation:** Under the hood, bonds following the EMA equation.
+**Mathematical Foundation:** Under the hood, bonds follow the EMA equation.
 Here, $\Delta B_{ij}$ is the "instant bond" based on a validator's stake-weighted evaluation of a miner.

 $$
 B_{ij}^{(t)} = \alpha \,\Delta B_{ij} + (1-\alpha)\,B_{ij}^{(t-1)}
 $$

 However, YC3's innovation is that α can now be different for each validator-miner pair rather than uniform across all bonds.
 The system also applies a bonds penalty factor β when validator weights exceed consensus, helping maintain anti-fraud protection.
 For the complete mathematical treatment, see the main article on [Yuma Consensus](../yuma-consensus.md#bonding-mechanics).